GetDKAN/dkan-tools/README.md

 2. Place Behat configuration files _behat.yml_ and _behat.docker.yml_ in _src/test_.
 You can use the corresponding files in [_dkan/test_](https://github.com/GetDKAN/dkan/tree/7.x-1.x/test) as references, or even just create symbolic links to them.
 3. Store you tests in _src/test/features_.

-JUnit style test results will be written to _src/test/assets/junit_.

 ## Restoring a database dump or site files

 DKAN Tools' `restore` commands can restore from a local or remote dump of the database, as well as restore a files archive.
 This simplest way to do this is: